AGM trading and operations update 2019

 NON- EXECUTIVE DIRECTORS

-SOCO’s Board continues to evaluate M&A opportunities in line with strict strategic, financial and operational criteria and SOCO only pursues transactions if they are determined by SOCO’s Board to be in the best interest of shareholders.
+SOCO’s Board is continuing to seek and evaluate M&A opportunities in line with strict strategic, financial and operational criteria.

 SOCO International plc Tel: 020 7747 2000

 Ed Story, President and Chief Executive Officer